alexrfling/barchart/README.md

 <a name='resize' href='#resize'>#</a> _chart_.**resize**([_width_[, _height_]])

-If _width_ is truthy, sets the width (in pixels) of the widget to be _width_, otherwise the width of the widget doesn't change.
+If _width_ is truthy, sets the width (in pixels) of the widget to be _width_.
+Otherwise, the width of the widget doesn't change.
-If _height_ is truthy, sets the height (in pixels) of the widget to be _height_, otherwise the height of the widget doesn't change.
+If _height_ is truthy, sets the height (in pixels) of the widget to be _height_.
+Otherwise, the height of the widget doesn't change.

 <a name='updateColors' href='#updateColors'>#</a> _chart_.**updateColors**([_negColor_[, _posColor_]])

-If _negColor_ is truthy, updates the color of bars with negative associated `value` fields to be _negColor_.
-Otherwise, the color of bars with negative associated `value` fields doesn't change.
+If _negColor_ is truthy, updates the color of bars with negative `value` fields to be _negColor_.
+Otherwise, the color of bars with negative `value` fields doesn't change.
-If _posColor_ is truthy, updates the color of bars with positive associated `value` fields to be _posColor_.
-Otherwise, the color of bars with positive associated `value` fields doesn't change.
+If _posColor_ is truthy, updates the color of bars with positive `value` fields to be _posColor_.
+Otherwise, the color of bars with positive `value` fields doesn't change.

 <a name='updateData' href='#updateData'>#</a> _chart_.**updateData**(_data_)